hoodieblanket/learningJourney/Lets Learn Python/Lets Learn Python.md

     print("Attempt")
     if successful:
         print("Successful")
-        break #using the break statement to leave the for loop upon successful = True and completing the indented code
+        break # using the break statement to leave the for loop upon successful = True and completing the indented code
 >>> Attempt
 >>> Successful
-#-----
+#---
-#For..Else loop
+#   For..Else loop
-#-----
+#---
 successful = False

 for number in range(3):